open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

 # OPA Java Tutorial: Hello World using gRPC

-Enterprise OPA offers a gRPC API for application use cases demanding low-latency policy decisions.
+EOPA offers a gRPC API for application use cases demanding low-latency policy decisions.
 This tutorial will demonstrate how to build an integration against the gPRC API to make fast policy decisions from a Java application.